Highly Sensitive Person - what is their uniqueness?

 Common problems faced by Highly Sensitive People

-HSP test templates are available in various print-ready formats.
+Test templates are available in various print-ready formats.

 How to support HSPs?

-HSPs often struggle in life due to a profound misunderstanding by those around them, including their own parents in childhood.
-This means that some of their early self-esteem needs may remain unmet in adulthood, causing chronic self-doubt, anxiety, and even depression (Aron, 2010).
+This means that some of their early self-esteem needs may remain unmet in adulthood, causing chronic self-doubt, anxiety, feeling overwhelmed, and even depression (Aron, 2010).

 1. Psychoeducation